astamuse/asta4d/README.md

 -   **Q**: Who developed Asta4D and what its current status is?

     **A**: Asta4D is powered by [astamuse company Ltd.](http://www.astamuse.co.jp/) locating at Tokyo Japan.
 We are concentrating on global innovation support and develop Asta4D for our own services.
-Currently, Asta4D is used by our new service development and is still in earlier alpha release status.
+Currently, Asta4D is used by our new service development and is still in alpha release status.

--   **Q**: Why are there Spring MVC Framework dependencies in Asta4D?
+-   **Q**: Why are there Spring dependencies in Asta4D?

     **A**: Our initial purpose is to drive up our new service development, so we have to consider a balance of progression and schedule between Asta4D’s development and our service’s development.
 So we decided to start Asta4D’s work basing on Spring MVC therefore Spring MVC can do the things that we have no time to do.
-Currently, we have removed 90% dependencies from Spring MVC, we believe now is a good time to push a preview version of Asta4D to the public and we are still making effort to complete the functionalities of Asta4D.
+Currently, we have removed dependencies from Spring, but since we started our work from Spring MVC and therefore Asta4D can work perfectly with Spring, so our sample project is still using Spring as a sample of integration of Spring bean management.
+If you don't need Spring, simply change the dependency of "asta4d-spring" to "asta4d-web".

 ## Release Notes